LuizZak/SwiftRewriter/README.md

 A program that aims to aid in automatization of conversion of Objective-C code into equivalent Swift code.

+For information about how it's structured, see the [Architecture](Architecture.md) page.

 #### Requirements

 Xcode 10.0 & Swift 4.2